How To Clean Your Menstrual Cup

 - It is recommended you sterilise your cup at the end of each period.

 There are a few methods you can use, all are very similar to the methods used for cleaning baby feeding bottles.

-Boil your cup for 10 minutes in a saucepan.
+Boil your cup for 10 minutes in a saucepan on boiling water.
 You need to keep an eye and make sure that it doesn’t sit at the bottom or touch the sides and it may burn.

 Using Milton sterilising tablets in a pot of water, leaving to stand as indicated on the Milton instructions.

 Using a Menstrual Cleaning Cup designed for use in the microwave (adding water so the cup steams).
-It is very important you follow the instructions carefully and check your cup is suitable for microwave cleaning.
+It is very important you follow the instructions carefully as some menstrual cup brands are not suitable for microwave cleaning.